Are You Getting the Power of Potassium?

 The bottom line: Aim to build more potassium-rich foods into your diet so you can reap the benefits of this powerful mineral.

-Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food RDs, former magazine editor, and busy mom of two who loves to share the power of nutrition.
+Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food Dietitians, former magazine editor, and busy mom of two who loves to share the power of nutrition.